azavea/raster-vision/docs/experiments.rst

 and are used by Raster Vision to determine what and how :ref:`commands` will be run.
-While the actual execution of the commands, be it locally or on AWS Batch, are determined by :ref:`experiment runner`, all the details about how the commands will execute (which files, what methods, what hyperparameters, etc.) is all determined by the ``ExperimentConfig``.
+While the actual execution of the commands, be it locally or on AWS Batch, are determined by :ref:`experiment runner`, all the details about how the commands will execute (which files, what methods, what hyperparameters, etc.) are determined by the ``ExperimentConfig``.

-The following diagram shows ahierarchy of the high level components that comprise an experiment configuration:
+The following diagram shows a hierarchy of the high level components that comprise an experiment configuration:

 .. image:: _static/experiments-experiment.png
     :align: center